Quantum Elastic Network Models and their Application to Graphene

 The algorithm in \cite{babbush2023exponential}, starts by preparing an initial state that is a solution to the Schrödinger equation in Eq. \eqref{eq:schrodinger_eq}.
 The choice of the initial state depends on the initial conditions but also on what observables we are interested in measuring at the end of the algorithm.
 The initial quantum state described previously (Eq. \ref{eq:initial_state}) allows for measurement of kinetic or potential energy.
 A different encoding is required if the user is interested in a subset of the displacements at time $t$.
 An example of this would be if we want to estimate $B$-factors, Mean-Squared Deviation (MSD), or root mean-squared fluctuations (RMSF).
 In this case, we can initialize the system in the state:

 where $F$ is a time-conserved quantity ($\dot{F}=0$), $\mathbf{P}$ is the projector on the subspace orthogonal to the null space of $\mathbf{A}$ (or $\mathbf{B}^{\dagger}$).

 The authors in \cite{babbush2023exponential} argued that only a polynomial number of (arbitrary) nonzero initial velocities and positions can be chosen, otherwise the initial state preparation would require exponentially large time.
 One would have to query over all possible values to encode them in a quantum state, eliminating any exponential advantage, but also one would have to calculate the initial energy, which would also take $\mathcal{O}(N)$ time.
-In Subsection \ref{subsec:loading_intial_velocities}, we argue that the user can still choose an exponentially large number of non-zero velocities if certain conditions are met, which are discussed later.
+In Sec. \ref{subsec:loading_intial_velocities}, we argue that the user can still choose an exponentially large number of non-zero velocities, as long as these velocities come from the Maxwell-Boltzmann distribution.